Prot2Token: A Unified Framework for Protein Modeling via Next-Token Prediction: Experiments

 \subsection{Binding site}

 We evaluated \textit{Prot2Token} on two binding site prediction tasks: protein-ligand and protein-protein.
 For protein-ligand binding sites, each ligand type is represented by a dedicated task token in the decoder, which enables the model to capture ligand-specific interactions directly from protein sequences and learnable task tokens.

-We introduced a self-supervised pre-training phase for the decoder to enhance model initialization and improve predictive performance of binding site prediction-type tasks.
-This strategy significantly improves the model's ability across different tasks, particularly benefiting those with a wide range of binding site indices.
+We introduced a separate self-supervised pre-training stage for the decoder weights to enhance model initialization to improve predictive performance of binding site prediction-type tasks before training such tasks.
+This strategy significantly improves the model's ability across tasks require a wide range of binding site indices.
 A detailed rationale and methodology for this self-supervised pre-training are provided in Appendix~\ref{app:experiments-self-supervised}.
-We report high-level performance results of protein-ligand binding site prediction in Table~\ref{table-7}, demonstrating that \textit{Prot2Token} achieves competitive predictive accuracy across various ligand types with the help of self-supervised pre-training (see detailed results of this task and protein-protein binding site in Appendix~\ref{app:experiments-binding-site}).
+We reported high-level performance results of protein-ligand binding site prediction in Table~\ref{table-7}, demonstrating that \textit{Prot2Token} achieves competitive predictive accuracy across various ligand types with the help of self-supervised pre-training (see detailed results of this task and protein-protein binding site in Appendix~\ref{app:experiments-binding-site}).

 Furthermore, to understand the representation learned by the task tokens, we explored their embeddings and identified relationships that correlate closely with biochemical properties (Appendix \ref{app:experiments-ligand-interpretation}).
-These findings, visualized in Figure~\ref{app-ligand-figure-4} in the appendix, indicate that task tokens not only serve as input identifiers but also encode biologically relevant information.
+These findings, visualized in Appendix, Figure~\ref{app-ligand-figure-4}, indicate that task tokens not only serve as input identifiers but also encode biologically relevant information.
 Leveraging these insights, we further utilized the learned relationships to boost predictive accuracy for underrepresented ligands, achieving significant performance gains as summarized in Table~\ref{app-table-20}.
-More details in appendix \ref{app:experiments-ligand-multi-task}.
+More details in Appendix \ref{app:experiments-ligand-multi-task}.